skypilot-org/skypilot/docs/source/serving/service-yaml-spec.rst

         max_replicas: 3
         # Following thresholds describe when to scale up or down.
         # Target QPS per replica (optional).
 If the QPS of your service
-        # exceeds this threshold, SkyServe will scale up your service by one
+        # exceeds this threshold, SkyServe will scale up your service to meet
-        # replica.
+        # the target QPS.
 If the QPS of your service
-        # is below this threshold, SkyServe will scale down your service by one.
+        # is below this threshold, SkyServe will scale down your service.
         target_qps_per_replica: 5

       # Also, for convenience, we have a simplified version of replica policy that